TheDreamFoxy/CommandLineAsciiVideoPlayer/README.md

 Download & install [pip](http://pypi.org/project/pip/)

-Save this project on your pc using git or download button
+Save this project on your device using git or download button

 In folder where you have the project use `pip -r requirements.txt`